DataMa-Solutions/docs/general/admin/export/export_slack_mail.md

 > You don't have time to open the DataMa interface ... receive your analyses **directly in your mailbox** or on a **Slack channel**

-By using the menu "export result" you can schedule for you or your boss an export directly to a mailbox at the frequency you want.
+By using the menu "export result" you can schedule an export directly to a mailbox at the frequency you want.

 ![export_email](images/ExportEmail_GIF2.gif)